Ilagan: Furniture making

 One major industry in Ilagan is furniture making.
-Several furniture shops, located along the National Highway in barangays Alinguigan 2nd & Alinguigan 3rd, manufacture and sell furnitures made of quality narra wood.
+Several furniture shops, located along the National Highway in barangays Alinguigan 2nd and Alinguigan 3rd, manufacture and sell furniture made of quality narra and gmelina wood.
 These barangays were dubbed as "Butaka City" of Ilagan, where the Guinness Book of Records' entry for the biggest lounge chair in the world, the Butaka, was manufactured.